 Wide Angle Conicals also offer a distinctive appearance that most Christmas Enthusiasts find quite enchanting.
 These bulbs, in fact, are the most brilliant LED Christmas lights on the market.
 That's because of a combo of the unique shape of the bulb and the intensity of the diodes within.

-One other point about wide angle Conicals: For those nostalgic about the look of the traditional incandescent mini lights that were wildly popular for decades, this bulb comes closer to matching that look than any other LED bulb.
+One other point about wide-angle Conicals: For those nostalgic about the look of the traditional incandescent mini lights that were wildly popular for decades, this bulb comes closer to matching that look than any other LED bulb.

 M5s are about the same size as Wide Angle Conicals.
 But they provide a very different look.

 The light of an M5 is less intense and much more evenly distributed than Wide Angle Conicals.
-Where the light of Conical bulb is bright and brilliant, the light of M5s is more of a warm and cheery glow.
+Where the light of the Conical bulb is bright and brilliant, the light of M5s is more of a warm and cheery glow.

-It's an important distinction, because the two bulbs produce quite a different visual impact.
+It's an important distinction because the two bulbs produce quite a different visual impact.

 Another point of difference with the M5 is the distinctive glow created by the multi-angled, faceted surface of the bulb.
 That unique bulb design provides a unique benefit: The intensity of the light emitted from the bulb is pretty much the same no matter the line-of-sight angle at which you view the bulb.
 That can be a very advantageous quality when you're using the bulb for lighting outdoor foliage.

 C6 LED light sets are also quite popular for lighting outdoor foliage.
 The C6 is a bit of a departure from both Wide Angle Conicals and M5s.
-That's because of the size of the C6; it's a larger bulb, but it still provide the traditional teardrop-shaped look that many people prefer.
+That's because of the size of the C6; it's a larger bulb, but it still provides the traditional teardrop-shaped look that many people prefer.

 So if you don't want to go with a mini-sized bulb for your foliage, the C6 can be a great choice.
-It's larger than the M5 and wide angle conical, and yet is unlikely to overwhelm wintertime foliage as would likely happen with larger bulbs.
+It's larger than the M5 and wide-angle conical, and yet is unlikely to overwhelm wintertime foliage as would likely happen with larger bulbs.

-As a side note, be sure and give C6s a try in artificial greenery such as wreaths, trees and garlands.
-They offer a unique, eye catching look for both indoor and outdoor artificial foliage lighting applications.
+As a side note, be sure and give C6s a try in artificial greenery such as wreaths, trees, and garlands.
+They offer a unique, eye-catching look for both indoor and outdoor artificial foliage lighting applications.